Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Results

-with $d\Gamma/d\Omega$ the spontaneous emission rate per unit solid angle of a single independent atom, and $\theta$ and $\theta^\prime$ denoting the orientations of the first and second emitted photons, respectively, relative to the $z$-axis.
+with $d\Gamma/d\Omega$ the spontaneous emission rate per unit solid angle of a single independent atom, and $\theta$ and $\theta^\prime$ denoting the orientations of the first and second emitted photons, respectively, relative to the $z$-axis, as well as $\Omega$ and $\Omega'$ the corresponding solid angles.

 The signatures of entanglement and coherence are displayed in equations (\ref{eq:10->1-1})-(\ref{eq:00->1-1}).
 That is, the enhancement of the transitions rates by a factor of `2' is due to the entangled nature of the states given in equations (\ref{eq:|1,0>}) and (\ref{eq:|0,0>}), while the disappearance of the argument in the cosine and sine functions (i.e., when $\cos\theta^\prime = \cos\theta$) stems from coherence between the two emitted photons.
 We therefore find the existence of an angular correlation between successively emitted photons.
 More precisely, if the system starts in the $\Ket{1,1}$ state, then after the emission of the first photon it will for sure end up in the symmetric $\Ket{1,0}_\theta$ intermediate state.
 From there, we see that the second photon has a higher probability of being emitted in a direction where $\cos\theta^\prime = \cos\theta$ to reach the $\Ket{1,-1}$ ground state \cite{Dicke1964}.